 It Keeps You on Track

 Being part of a recovery community keeps you engaged in your recovery and encourages you to make positive life choices.
-Forming connections and helping others on their own recovery journey brings added meaning, importance, and value to your life, helping you stay focused on your sobriety.
+Forming connections and helping others on their recovery journey brings added meaning, importance, and value to your life, helping you stay focused on your sobriety.
 As you learn about others, you discover things about yourself, gaining insight into your behavior and learning to establish boundaries and avoid triggers.
-For many, being a participant in 12 Step fellowship serves as a catalyst for personal growth, allowing them to embrace the changes that come with recovery.
+For many, being a participant in the 12 Step fellowship serves as a catalyst for personal growth, allowing them to embrace the changes that come with recovery.

 So, are you ready to attend a meeting?
 While you may be hesitant to walk into a room full of strangers, know that no one is there to judge you.
 Everyone is looking to better themselves and help others do the same.
-So, get out of your comfort zone and find a meeting in your home town.
+So, get out of your comfort zone and find a meeting in your hometown.
 Remember, recovery is a process — a journey on a road that you don’t have to travel alone.